High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Introduction

 \subsection{Outline of the Paper}

 The rest of the paper is organized as follows.
-In Section~\ref{sec:methodology}, we introduce the functional graphical model and our methodology for estimating the graph structure.
+In Section~\ref{sec:methodology}, we introduce the functional graphical model and our methodology to estimate the graph structure.
 In Section~\ref{sec:ADMM}, we discuss the optimization algorithm used to compute the estimator.
 We develop theoretical guarantees for our approach in Section~\ref{sec:thm-prop}.
 Results on simulated and real data are reported in Section~\ref{sec:experimemts} and Section~\ref{sec:real_data}, respectively.
 We conclude the paper with a discussion in Section~\ref{sec:conclusion}.
-Code to replicate the results in this paper is available at\ As shown in Appendix~\ref{sec:deri2formulas}, $\bm{a^Y_{i,M}}$ can be represented as
+Code to replicate the results in this paper is available at: \url{https://github.com/PercyZhai/FGM_Neighborhood}.